Sustainable Investing Becoming Mainstream

 Sustainable investing is a departure from shareholder value maximization.
 Today’s more enlightened management teams understand that, to satisfy both inside and outside stakeholders, it may be necessary to depart from a profit-at-any-cost business model.
 In my opinion, this is a welcome change, and over time I expect ESG investing will become more and more mainstream.

-Scott McClatchey is a wealth advisor and CERTIFIED FINANCIAL PLANNERTM with WWM Financial, an SEC registered Investment Adviser in Carlsbad, CA. He can be contacted by phone on 760-692-5190 or by email at firstname.lastname@example.org .
+Scott McClatchey is a wealth advisor and CERTIFIED FINANCIAL PLANNERTM with WWM Financial, an SEC registered Investment Advisor in Carlsbad, CA. He can be contacted by phone on 760-692-5190 or by email at firstname.lastname@example.org .